-The company paid fees in the amount of \$339,500 for professional audit services rendered by Ernst & Young LLP for the audit of the company's annual financial statements and the reviews of the financial statements included in the company's 10-Qs, for the fiscal year ended July 31, 2003.
+The company paid fees in the amount of \$185,150 and \$339,500 for professional audit services rendered by Ernst & Young LLP for the audit of the company's annual financial statements and the reviews of the financial statements included in the company's 10-Qs, for the fiscal years ended July 31, 2004 and 2003 respectively.
 The services included work generally only the independent auditor can reasonably be expected to provide, such as those in connection with statutory and regulatory filings.